 UPPER ELEMENTARY PROGRAM

 In UE, we further develop the reading and playing of more complex rhythm patterns.
 Students learn to play soprano recorders, and some explore the alto and tenor recorders.
 Students are supported in their work to learn to read and play from standard treble clef notation.
-6th grade students study ukulele and learn basic chords and melody playing.
+We also study ukulele and learn basic chords and melody playing.
 Students at this level learn the basics of music composition and have opportunities to create basic rhythmic and melodic themes.
-In these classes, we also explore music from countries throughout the world, and attend a symphony concert.
+In these classes, we also explore music from countries throughout the world, and our 4th grade students attend a symphony concert.

 PERFORMING ARTS IN UPPER ELEMENTARY

 In the Upper Elementary program, students have the option to join the choral and/or band program.
-The upper elementary chorus class meets once a week for an hour.
-The group performs several times a year.
-The goal of this group is to provide a comfortable performance opportunity in a large ensemble.
+The upper elementary chorus classes meet once a week for an hour.
+The groups perform on campus throughout the year.
+The goal of these groups is to provide a comfortable performance opportunity in a large ensemble.
 Students are taught the foundations of choral performance, and they experience unison and two-part singing.
-Students perform a variety of music, including folk, pop, holiday, and multi-cultural music.
+Students perform a variety of music, including folk, pop, holiday, and multicultural music.

 MIDDLE SCHOOL PERFORMING ARTS

 The Middle School music program is an elective option for the students.
-They may choose to audition for the Sterling Stars Show Choir or join Sterling Band or Advanced Band if they meet the entrance requirements.
+They may choose to audition for the Sterling Stars Show Choir or join Sterling Band if they meet the entrance requirements.

 The Sterling Stars auditioned show choir performs several times each year on the campus, as well as in the community.
 In this group, students continue to strengthen their part singing through traditional show choir, pop, and Broadway music.
 In addition, students develop sight-singing skills.
-This group travels to the music festival, America Sings each year, which provides them the opportunity to perform in a large show choir environment, showcase their own choir skills, and perform with hundreds of students from the United States.
-To help raise funds for the charter bus, the students perform singing grams throughout the school in December and February.
-This group meets three mornings a week from 8:30 – 9:25.
+During the Spring, the choir focuses on traditional choir music and performs in the Carowinds Festival of Music.

-The Sterling Band is the second level of band for students in grades 5 – 8 with at least one year of playing experience.
+The Sterling Band is the second level of band for students in grades 6 – 8 with at least one year of playing experience.
 Students in this band are expected to finish level two of the Sound Innovations method, as well as learn many pieces of music at the concert Grade 1 ½ - 2 ½ level.
-This band performs at least four concerts each year and travels each spring to the Carowinds Music festival, where they perform music from the North Carolina Bandmasters list for ratings.
-This group meets twice a week after-school from 3:15 – 4:30.
+This band performs at least four concerts each year and travels each spring to the Kings Dominion Music festival, where they perform music from the North Carolina Bandmasters list for ratings.
+This group meets three times a week after-school from 3:25 – 4:30pm.

 KINDERGARTEN PROGRAM